microsoft/fluentui/packages/web-components/README.md

 ## Testing

 When testing locally, start the dev server and in a separate terminal window, run `yarn test` within the web-components folder.
-If it is your first time running/installing playwright, you may need to run `npx playwright install` to ensure the chromium binaries are installed and available for testing.